Last updated September 25, 2017.

 In 2016, I graduated from the Computer Science undergraduate program at UC Berkeley, with a 4.0 in major GPA.
-I currently work at Google on the Brain Robotics team.
+I currently work at Google as a Software Engineer on the Brain Robotics team.
+The views expressed on this blog are personal opinions, and do not reflect the opinions of my employer.

 My main research interests are deep reinforcement learning, transfer learning, and multitask learning.